mendix/docs/content/en/docs/refguide/modeling/integration/odata-services/consumed-odata-services/consumed-odata-service.md

 This information is not stored, so if you download the metadata from the same server again, you will have to enter your username and password again.
 {{% /alert %}}

-When you import the metadata, you can add external entities from the consumed OData service in the [Integration Pane](/refguide/integration-pane/).
+When you import the metadata, you can add external entities and actions from the consumed OData service in the [Integration Pane](/refguide/integration-pane/).

 ### 3.2 Properties